ashcode028/Music-Genre-Classification/README.md

 |Recall          |0.9072401472896423            |

 ### MLP
 This model is an Artificial Neural Network involving multiple layers and each layer has a considerable number of activation neurons.
 The primary training included random values of hyperparameters except the activation function .
-This initiation reflected overfitting in the data for different activation functions :
+This initiation reflected overfitting in the data for different activation functions : <br>

 ![](https://github.com/ashcode028/Music-Genre-Classification/blob/main/PLOTS_MLP/activation.jpg)